LeDDGroup/tsx-create-html-element/README.md

 Create html elements from tsx syntax using `document.createElement`.

 - Support for class elements like in React but without lifecycles or rerender
-- Support for function elements like in React
+- Support for function elements
+- Support for fragments

 ## Install